katwre/ML-projects/RAG_minimal/README.md

 - Supporting researchers who may not know exact column names or annotation terms.
 - Laying the groundwork for retrieval-augmented genomics assistants that combine structured data with scientific literature.

-By integrating Haystack with our input data `variants.tsv`, we bridge the gap between structured genomics data and LLM-powered exploration, enabling interactive and scalable bioinformatics analysis.